jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 A full regression test of the system could take weeks to complete and evaluate.
 There were usually a substantial number of faults identified.
 Tickets would be created and assigned to developers, and the whole cycle would begin once more.

 I took a year long rotation on the QA team.
 I got a taste of my own medicine.
 I felt the pressure of being the last line of defense before subjecting our customers to the system.
 Development was submitting updates constantly.
 I felt like I could barely keep up with my testing responsibilities.
 Sometimes it felt futile.
 Why devote so much effort to test the latest version of the system when I knew another one is coming soon?
-And it was soul crushing toil since we would be running the same manual tests day after day.
+And it was soul crushing toil since we would be running the same boring manual tests day after day.

 I learned lessons during that year:
 * I never wanted to spend my career in QA.